fromothers/www.maxhallinan.com/posts/_drafts/2018-09-16-little-languages.md

 An Isla programmer defines things like shapes, planets, or people, and describes those things by giving them attributes.

-The little language need not be specific to any single large language.
 Using objects to model entities is a practice found in many languages.
 Programming in Isla yields an intuition for this practice that can be ported to any large language.